Professors: Gaber, Hughes, Johnson (Chair)

 INTRODUCTION TO WORLD RELIGIONS

 Designed for the beginning student, this course examines what it means to be religious, especially within the major traditions of the world.
-Issues addressed include the definition of religion, the meaning of ritual and symbolism, and ecstatic phenomena.
+Issues include the definition of religion, the meaning of ritual and symbolism, and ecstatic phenomena.
 Attention is paid to significant developments within the major religious traditions.
+Fulfills either Domestic or Global Cultural Diversity Requirement.

 OLD TESTAMENT FAITH AND HISTORY